HTTP-RPC/Sierra/README.md

 ```

 <img src="README/action.png" width="352px"/>

-Resource bundles are used to localize deserialized markup and are discussed in more detail [later](#resource-bundles).

 ## Color and Font Values
 Color and font properties can be specified using the formats supported by `Color#decode()` and `Font#decode()`, respectively.
 For example, this markup creates an instance of `RowPanel` and sets its "background" property to white: